 After some weird lady’s voice says something indecipherable, we’re ready to go.

 Now you can listen to “Pizza Guy” by Touch Sensitive.
 You can thank me later.

-Let’s not make this any more complicated than it is.
-Though the Blu does connect via Bluetooth with your phone, you’ll still need to make a wired connection into the unit with your headphones.
+Though the Blu does connect via Bluetooth with your phone, you’ll still need to make a wired connection to the unit with your headphones.

 It has both a 4.4mm balanced headphone out as well as your standard 3.5mm, and its USB Type-C connection allows for charging via the supplied cable.

 You can also use some sort of OTG cable for your phone if you want to use the unit that way.

 So it doubles as both a charging port and an audio input.

 - Blue (flashing) – Wireless Bluetooth (Awaiting Connection)